gu-fan/lastbuf.vim/README.md

-lastbuf.vim is a plugin to open last closed buffers.
+lastbuf.vim is a plugin to open your last closed buffers.

 You can reopen your last closed buffer by :LastBuf or `<c-w><c-z>`.

-buffers closed with :hid will always be opened.
+buffers closed by :hid will always be opened.

-buffers closed with :e # :q :only :close :bun :bd will be reopened by default.
+buffers closed by :e # :q :only :close :bun will be reopened by default.

+buffers closed by :bd will not be reopened by default.

-buffers closed with :bw (!!CAUTION) will never be reopened.
+buffers closed by :bw (!!CAUTION) will never be reopened.

 you can get the newest version at https://github.com/Rykka/lastbuf.vim